John Lekas – CEO & Portfolio Manager

 Eaton Vance Floating Rate Fund 2001 – 2022*

 The basic problem in the Floating Rate (bank loan space) is the lack of quality and liquidity in the space.
-Most funds buy High Yield loans and bonds from issuers and hope they get paid at maturity.
+Most funds buy High Yield loans from issuers and hope they get paid at maturity.
 With the consumer currently being squeezed by inflation, these types of loans could be very problematic going forward.

 In this rising rate environment with the inflationary component, we would be cautious about investing in traditional floating rate funds.
 In addition, we see unemployment going higher which will create added pressure on lower quality higher yielding loans.